facebook/flow/website/en/docs/types/utilities.md

 type MappedObj = $ReadOnly<$ObjMap<Obj, TypeFn>> // Still read-only
 ```

+> Note: $ReadOnly is only for making read-only object types.
+See the Array docs for [how to type read-only arrays](../arrays/#toc-readonlyarray).

 ## `$Exact<T>` <a class="toc" id="toc-exact" href="#toc-exact"></a>

 `$Exact<{name: string}>` is a synonym for `{| name: string |}` as in the [Object documentation](../objects/#toc-exact-object-types).